phac-nml-phrsd/EPACmodel/README.md

 #> [1] "five-year-age-groups" "old-and-young"
 ```

-To get this model’s simulator, we simply call:
+To get a model’s simulator, we simply call:

 ``` r
 model.name <- "old-and-young"